Exciting developments at Derwent Bank

 - Health and Safety – some areas of the grounds will be fenced off from team and guests.
-At times this will affect the coach pick up location however this will be managed at a local level by the house team.
+At times this will affect the coach pick up location; this will be managed at a local level by the house team.

 - Dust – we’ve arranged for regular road sweeping to take place to reduce the amount of dust that will be generated.

-- New house build – the build programme for the new houses is out of our control however they need to follow the building timing detailed above and the build most be completed by August 2020
+- New house build – the build programme for the new houses is out of our control; however they need to follow the building timing detailed above and the build must be completed by August 2020

 As part of the Transfer of Deeds (selling of the land) we have added a number of clauses regarding external building finishing to ensure it is in keeping with the local environment and the finishing does not diminish our guest experience.

-Every effort has been made to minimize the impact on you during your stay and we apologize for any inconvenience during the house makeover.
+Every effort has been made to minimise the impact on you during your stay and we apologise for any inconvenience during the house makeover.
 We sincerely appreciate your understanding while we make these improvements to the house and thank you for your continued support during this time.